luapower/website/www/md/cosmin.md

 <div style="text-align: justify">
 I learned to program in 5^th^ grade on a Z80, and later on on a 486 and never stopped since.
-I got my first paying job at 17 when I wrote an online shop in php.
+I got my first paying job when I was 17 when I wrote an online shop in php.

-I write my code in Lua when I can, in Python and Javascript when I can't, and in Java, C++, C# and ObjC when I get paid.
-Sometimes I meet people who use C for everything, and then I move on.
+I code mostly in Lua, Python, C and Javascript, and sometimes in Java, C++, C# and ObjC.

 In the past I did a lot of Delphi in smokey apartment-sized companies full of smart people, and then more Delphi in mall-sized corporations full of